Frequently Asked Questions

 20. Can I request a transcript over the phone or by e-mail?

 No. The Registrar’s Office must have a written transcript request bearing your signature.
-You may fax or mail in your signed request to the Registrar or you may stop by the Registrar’s office and sign a request in person.
+You may fax or mail it to the Registrar or you may stop by the Registrar’s office.
 You may also request a transcript by logging into your student Self-Service account and clicking on the "My Grades" tab and then clicking on the "Request Transcript" link from under the "My Grades" tab.

 21. Does the Registrar’s Office automatically send an official transcript for me to the State Boards after I graduate?

-No. The Registrar’s office does not automatically send any transcripts at all.
-Students must submit a written, signed request for each and every transcript they wish JCHS to send out for them, including transcripts for State Boards.
+No. Students must submit a written, signed request for each and every transcript they wish JCHS to send out for them, including transcripts for State Boards.

 Academic Advising Links